-1 James Lilley with Jeffrey Lilley, China Hands (New York: Public Affairs, 2004).
+2 James Lilley with Jeffrey Lilley, China Hands (New York: Public Affairs, 2004).

-States and Taiwan needed to strengthen their relationship to pursue U.S. interests.
+tension, which was welcomed by the United States.
+This situation afforded U.S. policy opportunities to strengthen the U.S.-Taiwan relationship and/or shift attention to seek greater cooperation from Beijing.
+President Ma Ying-jeou has sought U.S. support, including arms sales, for Taiwan's stronger position to sustain cross-strait talks.
+One view has stressed that the United States and Taiwan needed to strengthen their relationship to pursue U.S. interests.
 Another approach has stressed that the new era of cross-strait engagement allowed for improved U.S. ties with a rising China and that Taiwan has pursued its own interests in engaging with the PRC.
 In any case, Washington and Taipei have put more efforts into their respective relations with Beijing, while contending that they have pursued a parallel, positive U.S.-Taiwan relationship.